 “Affiliate” means in respect of a legal entity referenced in the Agreement, any legal entity controlled by, controlling or under common control with such referenced legal entity.
 For the purpose of this definition, “control” means ownership, direct or indirect, of more than 50% (fifty percent) of the issued share capital of a legal entity or, where a legal entity does not have issued share capital, the legal power to direct the affairs of that legal entity by means of voting control.
 For the purpose of this definition, only legal entities listed in the Order Form in accordance with clause 8.1 shall be considered Affiliates of the Contracting Party.

+“After Midnight Data” means Information made available after 23.59 CET on the day of initial publication by Euronext and/or its Affiliates.

 “Agreement” means the Euronext Market Data Agreement (“EMDA”), which includes the EMDA Order Form, EMDA General Terms and Conditions, EMDA Policies and the applicable Schedules and application forms, as amended from time to time.

 “APA” or Approved Publication Arrangement means a person authorized under MiFID to provide the service of publishing trade reports on behalf of investment firms.